yeehaa123/elab/CHAT/platform.md

 often lacks from standard coding courses and tutorials.

-### How this research contributes to the humanities, and to ‘digital
+### How this research contributes to the humanities, and to ‘digital humanities’

-humanities’ The contribution of the development and research of this platform contributes to the humanities and digital humanities in several
+The contribution of the development and research of this platform contributes to the humanities and digital humanities in several
 ways:

 + the development of programming skills will lead DH scholars to better understand their digital tools and results, thereby allowing them to make more reliable and meaningful interpretations

 + research on tool building will lead to better models of and guidelines for how to develop tools around a specific research question

 + humanities scholars can communicate more easily and clearly with computer scientists and collaborate more intuitively through a shared vocabulary (coding), i.e. reducing friction at the interface between two domains

++ Humanities scholars will learn skill that is valued outside the confines of the university, thereby increasing both their employability as well as their ability to engage in public-private partnerships.

-+ through collaborative project, new tools will be developed that can be reused and modified for further research.
++ Through collaborative project, new tools will be developed that can be used and modified for further research.

 In times of big data more and more data is available but not necessary turned into knowledge.
 The Coding the Humanities platform educates